alanldm/UDP-IP-Ethernet/README.md

 </div>

 > ⚠️ **Important:** To avoid data loss, the Ethernet block only transmits bytes when the `tready` signal is asserted (`'1'`).
 Some states — such as `WAITING`, `START`, `DONE`, and `RESET` — are used primarily for debugging and structural clarity.
 However, these states may introduce additional latency and slightly reduce the overall performance of the sender.
+The counter is always initialized to `0`.

 > ⚠️ **Important:** All states related to the Ethernet header are controlled by a counter.
 However, once the FSM reaches the `ENABLE_PROTOCOL` and `DATA` states, state transitions are driven by the `prtcl_on_off` signal, which indicates whether the Internet Protocol block has finished sending the packet.